 See recipe card for full information on ingredients and quantities.

-4. Add the peel to the simple syrup.
+- Add the peel to the simple syrup.
 Press it down with a large spoon, so the it is submerged into the sugar syrup.
-Cover and let it steep in the sugar syrup for at least 10 hours or overnight, then drain.
+Cover and let it steep in the sugar syrup for at least 10 hours or overnight, then drain. (image 4)

-5. Make another simple syrup and simmer the peel in it for 1 hour, or until it's jewel-like and translucent.
-Drain and let it dry on two wire cooling racks set over baking trays to catch any drips.
+- Make another simple syrup and simmer the peel in it for 1 hour, or until it's jewel-like and translucent.
+Drain and place on two wire cooling racks set over baking trays to catch any drips.
+Bake for 45 minutes at 170F. (image 5)

-6. Once it has dried out for a while, but is still tacky, toss it in white granulated sugar.
+- Once it has dried out for a while, but is still tacky, toss it in a bowl or on a baking tray with white granulated sugar. (image 6)

-7. Let it finish drying out on the wire cooling rack.
-If you live in a humid climate, or if you want to speed up the drying process, take it off the drying baking racks.
-Place it directly on the baking tray and bake in a 170°F oven for ½ hour or up to 2 hours.
+- Let it finish drying out on the wire cooling rack.
+If you want to speed up the drying process, bake in a 170°F oven for 1 hour 15 minutes. (image 7)

-8. To test for doneness, drop a piece onto a plate.
+- To test for doneness, drop a piece onto a plate.
 You should hear a clink when it hits the plate.
-If not, bake it longer, and when it is sufficiently dried, take it out of the oven to cool.
+If not, bake it longer, and when it is sufficiently dried, take it out of the oven to cool. (image 8)

 Recipe FAQs